Developing and Using a Portfolio in the Internship and Job Search

 - Research each potential employer's needs and incorporate any work you've done that relates to what you learn.

-- You may want to introduce the availability of your portfolio in your resume by stating "Portfolio available for review" with your reference statement.
+- You may want to introduce the availability of your portfolio in your resume by stating "Portfolio available for review" with your reference statement at the end of your resume.

 USING A PORTFOLIO